Brad Staples' Trip Report

-I visited the Yucatan Peninsula in December of 2016 and hosted a trip here in May of 2017.
+I visited the Yucatan Peninsula in December of 2016 and hosted trips here in May of 2017 and this past April of 2018.
 Scorpion Reef (Spanish: Arrecife Alacranes) is a Marine Reserve Park.
 Sea turtles and exotic birds nest on the five islands in this area.
 There are only a couple of buildings on the main island, and the few people who live here oversee the lighthouse.
 This trip involves a lot of walking, but the size and numbers of the bonefish are worth it.
-We must have a group size of 5-anglers for this adventure.
+We must have a group size of five anglers for this adventure.

 Scorpion Atoll - Bonefishing